hugojosefson/proxmox-root-on-encrypted-zfs/README.md

    partition or pool mounting/unmounting issues.
 5.
 6. Create no extra user account.
 7. No BIOS, only UEFI booting.
-No mirror.
-(TODO: Yes, mirror!)
+Mirror over all disks.

 #### Step 7: Optional: Configure Swap